 UNITED STATES SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.
-20549 FORM 10-K
+20549

-(Mark One)

-\checkmark

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2022

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission file number: 1-35229

-Xylem Inc.

-(Exact name of registrant as specified in its charter)

-Indiana

-(State or other jurisdiction of incorporation or organization)

-(I.R.S.
-Employer Identification No.)

-301 Water Street SE, Washington, DC 20003

-(Address of principal executive offices and zip code)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which Common Stock, par value \$0.01 per share XYL New York Stock Exchange

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes ☑ No □

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes \Box No \varnothing

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \square No \square

-Indicate by check mark whether the registrant has submitted electronically, if any, every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\S 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \square No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large Accelerated Filer

-Accelerated Filer

-Non-Accelerated Filer

-Smaller reporting company

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.
-Yes \square No \square

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements.

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b).

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes 🗆 No 🗵

-The aggregate market value of the common stock of the registrant held by non-affiliates of the registrant as of June 30, 2022 was approximately \$14.0 billion.
-As of February 17, 2023, there were 180,278,376 outstanding shares of the registrant's common stock, par value \$0.01 per share.

-DOCUMENTS INCORPORATED BY REFERENCE

-Portions of the registrant's definitive proxy statement for its 2023 Annual Meeting of Shareowners, to be held in May 2023, are incorporated by reference into Part II and Part III of this Report.
+FORM 10-K Mark One) 7 SEC RT PURSUANT TO SECTION 13 (CURITIES EXCHANGE ACT OF 1 scal year ended December 31, 2 or 1934 ' ́ ORT PURSUANT TO SECTION 1: CURITIES EXCHANGE ACT OF 1 For the he transition period from to 0 Commission file number: 1-3522 29 Xylem Inc. (Exact n ame of registrant as specified in it ts charter) (S Indiana tate or other jurisdiction of incorporation or organization) 45-2080495 (I.R.S.
+Employer Identification No.) 300 W (Address Vater Street SE, Washington, DC of principal executive offices and (202) 869-9150 ont's telephone number, including a I zip code) Securities re gistered pursuant to Section 12 (b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered С ommon Stock, par value \$0.01 per share XYL New York Stock Exchange Securities regis tered pursuant to Section 12(g) of the Act: None ndicate by c heck mark if the registrant is a well-known season ed issuer, as defined in Rule 405 of the Securities Act.
+Yes ☑ No □ • heck mark if the registrant is not required to file re • months (or for such shorter period that the registr 8 or 15(d) of the Securities Exchange Act of 1934 during the nd (2) has been subject to such filing requirements for the page. ıst - -T (§232.405 of this chapter) during the preceding ta File required to be submitted pursuant to Rule 405 of hat the registrant was required to submit such growth comp · · · · · · · · · · · · · · · · · · · scelerated filer, a smaller reporting company, or an emerging bany," and "emerging growth company" in Rule 12b-2 of the arge Accele erated Filer 🗵 Accelerated Filer 🗆 Non-A Accelerated Filer Smaller repor ting company \Box Emerging growth company \Box ng growth company, indicate by check mark if the r punting standards provided pursuant to Section 13 ended transition period for complying with any new or revised i orting under Section 404(b) of the Sarbanes-Oxley s assessment of the effectiveness of its internal control over red public accounting firm that prepared or issued its audit are registered pursuant to Section 12(b) of the Act, n of an error to previously issued financial stateme ancial statements of the registrant included in the filing reflec t • heck mark whether any of those error corrections it's executive officers during the relevant recovery p • ry analysis of incentive-based compensation received by any / of ndicate by c heck mark whether the registrant is a shell compare ny (as defined in Rule 12b-2 of the Act). .
+Yes □ No ☑ te market value of the common stock of the registr 2023, there were 180,278,376 outstanding shares nt as of June 30, 2022 was approximately \$14.0 billion.
+As of value \$0.01 per share. f Portions of th MENTS INCORPORATED BY REFE RENCE se held in May 2023, are incorporated by reference into Part I and Part III of this Report.